helq/report-hw1-IELE4014/02-preprocessing.md

-[^sidenote]: As a side note, applying log to the data gave strange results on training the first time I implemented it, many of the column data became NaN and made the learning process ineffective, the Neural Nets just diverged and couldn give any prediction.
+[^sidenote]: As a side note, applying log to the data gave strange results on training the first time I implemented it, many of the column data became NaN and made the learning process ineffective, the Neural Nets just diverged and couldn't give any prediction.
 To prevent NaN values on the data I decided to add one ($1$) before applying log, this little change prevented log to receive 0 as value and allowed me to continue with the training process without much trouble.